kevin-dillon/kevin-dillon/README.md

 ### Hi, I'm Kevin 👋

 Currently, I'm a junior at Cal State Fullerton studying Computer Science.
 I'm expected to graduate in May 2022.
 During Summer 2020, I was an intern at Berkeley Lab (Lawrence Berkeley National Laboratory).
-Next summer I will be joining Bank of America as a software engineering intern.
+Next summer, I will be joining Bank of America as a software engineering intern.

 <!--
 **kevin-dillon/kevin-dillon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.